 (1) The owner of a taxi-car must ensure that there is carried in the vehicle a schedule in a form approved by the Director General detailing the rates and other amounts in Schedule 1 to be paid in the event that the taxi-car is hired for a Schedule 1 fare (the fare schedule).

+(1A) If any amounts under regulation 3(1AA) are to be paid in relation to the hire of the taxi-car, the fare schedule must include a statement that an additional amount of fare allocated for the levy and an amount for the GST on that additional amount may be charged.

 (2) A taxi-car driver must make the fare schedule available to the hirer at the hirer’s request.

 (3) A person must not drive a taxi-car in which the fare schedule is not carried.

 [Regulation 6 inserted: Gazette 28 Jun 2016 p.
-2670.]
+2670; amended: Gazette 26 Feb 2019 p.
+457-8.]

 7. Breach of regulations, offence